 Hold Onto High Pairs Early in the Game

-Your opponent, in accordance with the above tip, may discard some high cards early on, and give you what you need to complete a meld.
+Your opponent, following the above tip, may discard some high cards early on and give you what you need to complete a meld.
 As the game continues, the risk of holding deadwood high cards increases, and you should probably dump any deadwood face cards by the time the deck is halfway gone.

 Knock Early When Possible